MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/tutorial-aovpn-deploy-setup.md

 1. Join the VPN server to your domain.
 For information on how to join a server to a domain, see [To join a server to a domain](/windows-server/identity/ad-fs/deployment/join-a-computer-to-a-domain#to-join-a-server-to-a-domain).

-## Create the NPS server
+### Create the NPS server

 1. On the Domain Controller, install the [Network Policy and Access Services (NPS) role](/windows-server//networking/technologies/nps/nps-top).
 For detailed information on how to install NSP, see [Install Network Policy Server](/windows-server/networking/technologies/nps/nps-manage-install).

 1. Register the NPS Server in Active Directory.
 For detailed information on how to register NPS Server in Active Directory, see [Register an NPS in an Active Directory Domain](/windows-server/networking/technologies/nps/nps-manage-register).
+=

+## Configure Active Directory

-## Configure Active Directory Group Policy
+### Create an Active Directory Group Policy

-In this section, you'll configure Group Policy on the domain controller so that domain members automatically request user and computer certificates.
+In this section, you'll create a Group Policy on the domain controller so that domain members automatically request user and computer certificates.
 This configuration lets VPN users request and retrieve user certificates that automatically authenticate VPN connections.
 This policy also allows the NPS server to request server authentication certificates automatically.

 1. On the domain controller, open Group Policy Management.